Capoeira is an Afrikan=Black combat science.

 In the past Capoeira was practiced with 3 drums rather than the 3 berimbau (also of Afrikan origin) configuration used in Capoeira Angola today.
 Those drums were known as rum, rumpi, and iê due to the different pitches of sounds they produced.
 Iê is still the distinctive call announcing the beginning of the opening ladainha and the close of the final corrido songs sung in the capoeira roda.

 As Capoeira developed, many other changes were introduced such as those introduced by Mestre Bimba to change the image of Capoeira and also to get it legalized.
 In a performance for the governor of the state of Bahia, Juracy Magalhães, Mestre Bimba succeeded in convincing authorities of the cultural value of Capoeira and went on to establish the first official capoeira school, Academia-escola de Cultura Regional, in 1932.
-This is where the Capoeira style known collectively as Regional gets its name and distinctive styles attributed to Mestre Bimba's introduction of techniques from Batuque, another Afrikan martial art.
+This is where the Capoeira style known collectively as Regional gets its name and distinctive styles attributed to Mestre Bimba's introduction of techniques from Batuque, another Afrikan=Black combat science.
 The legalization led to other schools being established, most notably Mestre Pastinha's Centro Esportivo de Capoeira Angola, the first school of Capoeira Angola, in 1942 in Pelourinho.
 A third strand of Capoeira, Capoeira da Rua (Capoeira of the streets) also continued to develop and is still practiced most notably at Mercado Modelo in Bahia.

 Capoeira has now spread across the world and Abibifahodie Capoeira marks a milestone in the return of Capoeira to its native land, Afrika, bringing things full-circle.
 In our capoeira indigenization and re-Afrikanization program, we are working on translating the songs and lessons found in portuguese into one of the primary indigenous languages of Ghana, Twi.
 Additionally we are incorporating songs from other Afrikan languages such as Yorùbá and Kikongo.